• Skip to primary navigation

 • 1 medium onion

-• 1 tsp salt (you can change the amount according to your personal taste)
+• 1 tsp salt adjust to your taste

 • ground black pepper